Greek Orthodox Church Sells Land In Israel, Worrying Both Israelis And Palestinians

 The church said the JNF made a low offer for the new lease, and the church felt its hands were tied, believing it could not actually reject the offer and evict the tenants from their upscale neighborhood.
 In addition, he said, the church was under pressure from Israeli officials about extending the lease of the land.

-So the church sold the land to an Israeli investor, and the church got rid of a "headache," the official said.
+So the church sold the land to an Israeli investor and got rid of a "headache," the official said.

 Other church properties were sold, either to generate income or to get rid of properties that had caused the church problems, he said.
 One was sold after the church was found in breach of the lease and an Israeli court ordered it to pay millions of dollars in damages, even threatening Israeli expropriation of a Greek Orthodox monastery property in a politically sensitive part of East Jerusalem, the official said.